optimizely/nuclear-js/README.md

 - Stores do not hold their own state, or are accessible by other parts of the system.
 They simply model a part of the application domain over time.

-- Stores dont mutate themselves, instead each handler is a pure function that transforms the current state into a new state.
+- Stores don't mutate themselves, instead each handler is a pure function that transforms the current state into a new state.

 - Because Getters are used whenever data from two or more stores needs to be combined there is no need for `dispatcher.waitsFor`